Infineon digs deep to buy Cypress in $10 billion deal

 Still, Infineon expects to keep its investment grade credit rating after the deal, which Schneider said had been fully underwritten by banks Credit Suisse, J.P.
 Morgan and Bank of America Merrill Lynch.
 Cypress was advised by Morgan Stanley.

+Law firms Kirkland & Ellis and Freshfields Bruckhaus Deringer advised Infineon, while Cypress worked with Simpson Thacher & Bartlett.

-Reporting by Arno Schuetze and Douglas Busvine; Editing by Stephen Coates and Keith Weir
+Additional reporting by Pamela Barbaglia in London; Editing by Stephen Coates and Keith Weir